 The school cohort is represented by a multi-cultural society and the school recognises and celebrates its diverse environment.
 St George’s follows the Diocese of Rochester scheme of work.
 It works in partnership with St George’s Church, Bickley where the Vicar regularly leads Collective Worship and promotes/celebrates Christian values and fellowship.
-Assemblies and class discussions are held regularly and children learn about prejudices and prejudice-based bullying.
+Collective Worships and class discussions are held regularly and children learn about prejudices and prejudice-based bullying.
 These are supported by PSHE lessons and the International Primary Curriculum where explicit International Learning Goals are taught through themed topics.
 Different cultures, values and beliefs are celebrated and discussed through the topics.

 Members of different faiths or religions (including our parents and carers) are encouraged to share their knowledge to enhance learning.
 St George’s children attend Church for major Christian celebrations such as Easter, Harvest and Christmas.
 Each class has daily fellowships where beliefs and faiths are recognised and celebrated eg. Diwali or visiting a Sikh Temple etc. Pupils are made aware of the importance of non-discrimination against people of other faiths, beliefs and opinions.
 Prayer is encouraged at mealtimes and at the end of each day, for reflection.
 A ‘prayer’ tree is erected for pupils to reflect and hang their prayers of thankfulness and forgiveness.